-- A. The marina site shall be physically separated from any adjacent industrial uses by fencing a minimum six (6) feet in height. - B. A separate entry/egress drive shall be provided, which shall not cross through any property used or intended for industrial uses. - C. On-site restroom facilities shall be provided per code for all marinas.
+- A. The marina site shall be physically separated from any adjacent industrial uses by fencing that is a minimum of six (6) feet in height. - B. A separate entry/egress drive shall be provided, which shall not cross through any property used or intended for industrial uses.

-- D. Any marina, which permits boaters to overnight in their moored or docked boats, must provide shower/washing facilities as prescribed by the Planning Commission. - E. Docks and mooring shall be physically separated from adjacent industrial/commercial waterfront uses and shipping channels. - F. Proposed docks and moorings shall not interfere with the passage of boats into or out of adjacent or nearby marinas, and will not be so located as to be a hazard or obstacle to the normal movement of boats in Detroit River. - G. The Planning Commission may modify or waive those site requirements listed in A D above upon a demonstration of hardship or a compelling need or justification.
+- C. On-site restroom facilities shall be provided for all marinas. - D. Any marina, which permits boaters to overnight in their moored or docked boats, must provide shower/washing facilities as prescribed by the Planning Commission. - E. Docks and mooring shall be physically separated from adjacent industrial/commercial waterfront uses and shipping channels. - F. Proposed docks and moorings shall not interfere with the passage of boats into or out of adjacent or nearby marinas and shall not be so located as to be a hazard or obstacle to the normal movement of boats in Detroit River. - G. The Planning Commission may modify or waive those site requirements listed in A D above upon a demonstration of hardship or a compelling need or justification.

-7.18 MARIJUANA FACILITIES:
+7.18 MULTIFAMILY DWELLINGS